crumpfhuber/docker-clionremote/README.md

 ```

 #### Step 2: Create SSH Key in the Repository Directory
-> The Public File has to be namend `ed25519.pub`!!
+> The Public SSH KEy File has to be namend `ed25519.pub`!!
 ```
 ssh-keygen -t ed25519
 ```